Listen to an audio version of this page (7 min, 8 sec):

 The First Amendment guarantees the right of free speech to all Americans.
 Therefore, teachers have the right to express themselves freely in the classroom.

 Exceptions are not always so damaging to an argument.
-Let’s look at an inductive argument that uses examples to make a general claim.
-If we uncover an exception to this general claim, it may not invalidate the whole argument.
 For example, let’s take the following argument:

 Across the country, we have seen so many cases of teachers openly expressing their political beliefs in the classroom.
 This country’s teachers behave as if their First Amendment rights extend to the workplace, but indoctrinating students is an abuse of power.

 We can surely think of teachers who do not express political beliefs in the classroom.
 An assessment could critique this argument for not acknowledging that.
-Clearly, though, the entire argument is not invalidated by these exceptions.
-The claim would need to be limited, perhaps by placing the word “some” or “many” in front of “teachers.”
+However, there may well still be enough examples of teachers expressing political beliefs to claim that there is a trend.
+The entire argument is not invalidated just because there are counterexamples.
+As we saw in Section 2.8: Finding the Limits on the Argument, many arguments limit their claims to acknowledge exceptions.
+The claim in the example above would need to be limited, perhaps by revising the central claim to "many of this country's teachers” in front of “teachers.”
+Of course, the validity would still depend on whether there really are so many such cases.

 Here are some sample ways to critique an argument for ignoring a plausible exception:

-Common types of arguments that leave out exceptions
+Common ways that arguments that leave out exceptions

-We can look for exceptions with any argument, but there are two particular patterns worth learning about so we can spot them quickly.
-These patterns are known as the false dilemma fallacy and the loaded question fallacy.
+We can look for exceptions with any argument, but there are some patterns worth learning about so we can spot them quickly.

 False dilemmas